jruwaard/aph_ema_handbook/docs/R.md

 library(emaph)
 ```

-Once loaded, you can use the functions and datasets of the packages.
+Once loaded, you can use the functions and data sets of the packages.
 Package
-`emaph` provides dataset `csd`, which contains the data from the 'critical
+`emaph` provides data set `csd`, which contains the data from the 'critical
 slowing down'-study [@Kossakowski2017; @Wichers2016], in which a patient
 recorded his mood, for 239 days (see also Chapter \@ref(csd)).